 CUT THE LONGEST LENGTH

-Next, lay something heavy like a book on the table to keep the fabric from sliding and fold the end carefully until it hangs over the same length as the other end.
-The hanging cloth doesn't have to be perfect but make sure it is a just a little longer than you think you need.
+Now let's get back to making your table runner.
+Next, lay something heavy like a book on the fabric to keep the fabric from sliding, and fold the end carefully until it hangs over the same length as the other end.

 CUT THE WIDTH